spliffli/news-trading-analyzer/README.md

 # News Trading Analyzer

-A tool which scrapes economic news data from investing.com and cross-references it with historical tick data to generate news trading trigger recommendations
+A tool which scrapes economic news data from investing.com and cross-references it with historical tick data to generate news trading trigger recommendations.
+This is meant for use with [haawks.com](https://haawks.com) G4A API or news trader tool it comes with.

 ## Part 1: Scraping & populating database